-If the appeal is accepted, the associated review and written notification to the licensee stating the results of the appeal review should be calendar days following the acceptance of the appeal.
-The RA or responsible NRC Office Director will an appeal panel consisting of, at a minimum, two technical experts in the cornerstone being discussed and an enforcement specialist.
-The RA or responsible NRC Office Director may also request representation by the Office of General Counsel.
-At least one panel member not have had prior involvement with the significance determination under appeal.
+If the appeal is accepted, the associated review and written notification to the licensee stating the results of the appeal review should be completed within 45 calendar days following the acceptance of the appeal.
+The RA or responsible NRC Office Director will designate an appeal panel consisting of, at a minimum, two technical experts in the cornerstone being discussed and an enforcement specialist.
+The RA or responsible NRC Office Director may also request representation by the Office of General Counsel (OGC).
+The technical experts should have risk analysis experience (typically one from the region that issued the greater-than-Green finding and one from headquarters).
+Other staff with related technical expertise and experience with the applicable IMC 0609 guidance may also be designated to support the review of the appeal.
+At least one panel member must not have had prior involvement with the significance determination under appeal.
 The principal purpose of the panel is to arrive at a consensus regarding the validity of the licensee’s appeal.

 If an appeal was accepted for review, the licensee may request a public meeting to present the information included in their appeal submittal.
-The meeting should be scheduled to occur within calendar days of the licensee receiving notification that the appeal request has been accepted for review.
+The meeting should be scheduled to occur within 15 calendar days of the licensee receiving notification that the appeal request has been accepted for review.
 Any information presented at the public meeting shall have merit consistent with the limitations for appeals.
 Any information presented at the public meeting should have been included in the original letter from the licensee requesting an appeal.